Lung transplant is surgery to replace one or both diseased lungs with healthy lungs from a human donor.

 A lung transplant is a major procedure that is performed for patients with life-threatening lung disease or damage.

 Around four out of five people are still alive 1 year after the transplant.
 Around two out of five transplant recipients are alive at 5 years.
-Outcomes are similar for single and double lung transplants.
 The highest risk of death is during the first year, mainly from problems such as rejection.

 Fighting rejection is an ongoing process.
 The body's immune system considers the transplanted organ as an invader (much like an infection) and may attack it.

-To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs (such as cyclosporine and corticosteroids).
+To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs.
 These drugs suppress the body's immune response and reduce the chance of rejection.
 As a result, however, these drugs also reduce the body's natural ability to fight off infections.

 Solid organ transplant - lung

-Smythe WR, Reznik Si, Putnam JB Jr. Lung (including pulmonary embolism and thoracic outlet syndrome).
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+Putnam JB.
+Lung, Chest Wall, Pleura, and Mediastinum.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008: chap 59.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2012:chap 58.

 Solomon M, Grasemann H, Keshavjee S. Pediatric lung transplantation.
 Pediatr Clin North Am.
 2010; 57(2):375-391.